-- 1. Construct a 528-square-foot rear addition. - 2.
-Raise the height of the existing garage roof. - 3.
-Partially enclose the front porch. - 4.
-Relocate the front door to face the street. - 5.
-Replace the existing front door.
+- 1. Construct an approximately 1,000-square-foot, 1-story rear addition. - 2.
+Partially enclose the front porch to include a new front door location and window. - 3.
+Replace the existing fully concrete driveway with concrete pavers.

 APPLICABLE CITATIONS:

 Historic Design Guidelines, Chapter 2, Exterior Maintenance and Alterations i.
 Paint-Avoid painting historically unpainted surfaces.
 Exceptions may be made for severely deteriorated material where other consolidation or stabilization methods are not appropriate.
 When painting is acceptable, utilize a water permeable paint to avoid trapping water within the masonry.